-When performing spatial analysis or spatial data science, the right tools can open a world of free and collaborative analytics capabilities without costly software licenses.
+When performing spatial analysis or spatial data science, the right open source GIS tools can open a world of free and collaborative analytics capabilities without costly software licenses.

 We are going to give you a quick tour of some of the open source Python libraries available for geospatial analysis.
 All of these libraries can be easily integrated with JupyterLab and scale to large datasets.

 In GIS, the term “vector” describes discrete geometries (points, lines, polygons) with related attribute data (e.g. name, county identifier, population).
 We can use different geometries to represent the same phenomena depending on our scale and level of measurement.
 For instance, we can represent the White House as either a point, line, or polygon depending on whether we want to look at a building point-of-interest, building outline, or building footprint.

 GeoPandas is all about making it easy to work with geospatial data in Python.
 It expands on the built-in pandas data types within a new data structure called the GeoDataFrame.
 GeoPandas wraps the foundational Python packages Shapely and Fiona, both great packages created by Sean Gillies.

 Moving down in the stack from GeoPandas, Shapely wraps GEOS and defines the actual geometry objects (points, lines, polygons) and the spatial relationships between them (e.g. adjacency, within, contains).
 You can use shapely directly without GeoPandas, but in a dataframe-centric world, Shapely is less of a direct tool and more a dependency for higher-level packages.